 (Nove ember 2012) Where and How Addressed C-12 Documented LRTP Modification Procedures: Does the MPO have procedures that document how modifications to the adopted LRTP are to be addressed?
 These procedures can be included as part of the LRTP, the public participation plan, or provided elsewhere as appropriate.
 Trans sit Projects and Studies C-13 Major Transit Capital Projects: In order to plan for a transit "New Start" in the LRTP, the MPO must assume it will be successful in competing for discretionary FTA New Starts program dollars.
 Grantees may be proposing use of a Transportation Infrastructure Finance and Innovation Act (TIFIA) loan or other loan to help bridge the gap in capital financing for a New Start.
 With regard to planning of a major capital facility other than a New Start, the MPO must assume that FTA program funds, such as "State of Good Repair" and "Bus and Bus Facilities," will be awarded to the transit system based on formula.
-C-14 Transit Facility: Transit facilities eligible for FTA 5307, 5309, 5337, and 5339 funds or FLEX funds from FHWA should be contained within the TIP and the STIP and be consistent with the LRTP.
+C-14 Transit Facility : Transit facilities eligible for FTA 5307, 5309, 5337, and 5339 funds or FLEX funds from FHWA should be contained within the TIP and the STIP and be consistent with the LRTP.
 For example, consistent with the LRTP might mean a general statement, paragraph, line item, or section on the specific facilities and their

-A/FTA 2040 LRTP Expectations ember 2012) Where and How Addressed general location if known.
+FHWA/FTA 2040 LRTP Expectations (Nover mber 2012) Where and How Addressed general location if known.
 Inclusion also might mention feasibility studies, preliminary engineering, appraisals, final design, property acquisition and relocation and NEPA documents, and perhaps the intent to seek local, State, or Federal funding for same.
 The award of such funds may require an LRTP Amendment to show such funds in the constrained LRTP.
-C-15 Transit Service, Including Fixed-Route Bus, Deviated Route, Para-transit, Enhanced, or Express Bus: Specific new transit service proposed by a transit grantee for a new area or corridor should, at a minimum, be consistent with the LRTP.
+Transit Service, Including Fixed-Route Bus, Deviated Route, Para-transit, Enhanced, or Express Bus: Specific new transit service proposed by a transit grantee for a new area or corridor should, at a minimum, be consistent with the LRTP.
 For example, that might mean a general statement, paragraph, line item, or section on the specific service improvements to be undertaken (and the general location if known).
 Inclusion also might mention feasibility studies, operational plans, strategic plans, and perhaps the intent to seek local, State, or Federal funding for same.
 The award of such funds may require an LRTP Amendment to show such funds.

-FHWA/FTA 2040 LRTP Expectations (Nove ember 2012) Where and How Addressed C-16 Transit Service, Including BRT, LRT, HRT, CRT, Streetcar Through New Starts/Small Starts Program: Specific new fixed guideway transit service proposed by a transit grantee to serve a new area or corridor as part of the FTA New Starts/Small Starts or Core Capacity Program should, at a minimum, be consistent with the LRTP.
-As such service may be a large capital expenditure, the project, termini, and cost would need to be specified in the constrained LRTP.
-Inclusion also might mention feasibility studies, NEPA studies, preliminary engineering and final design, right of way acquisition, operational plans, modeling improvements, strategic plans, and perhaps the intent to seek local, State, or Federal funding for same.
-The award of such funds would require an LRTP Amendment to show such funds in the constrained LRTP. ging Issues - Not Currently Required/New frame for Compliance v Requirements May Have Short MAP- plann y and Transit Asset Management: 21 includes significant additions to safety ing and transit asset management on the f transit grantees and the States. encou perfor rmance Measurement: MPOs are uraged to consider ways to incorporate mance measures/metrics for system-wide tion as well as more localized measures/ metrics in their LRTPs.
-Measures to assess the plan's effectiveness in increasing transportation system performance will be needed.
-State and MPO target setting will follow establishment of performance measures under MAP-21 by U.S. DOT.
+-16 ember 2012) Where and How Addressed

+-10 Transit Service, Including BRT, LRT, HRT, CRT, Streetcar Through New

+Starts/Small Starts Program: Specific

+new fixed guideway transit service

+proposed by a transit grantee to serve a

+new area or corridor as part of the FTA

+New Starts/Small Starts or Core Capacity

+Program should, at a minimum, be

+consistent with the LRTP.
+As such service

+may be a large capital expenditure, the

+project, termini, and cost would need to be

+specified in the constrained LRTP.

+Inclusion also might mention feasibility

+studies, NEPA studies, preliminary

+engineering and final design, right of way

+acquisition, operational plans, modeling

+improvements, strategic plans, and

+perhaps the intent to seek local, State, or

+Federal funding for same.
+The award of

+such funds would require an LRTP

+Amendment to show such funds in the

+constrained LRTP.

+Emer rging Issues - Not Currently Required/New F Requirements May Have Short

+Time frame for Compliance

+planning and transit asset management on the

+part of transit grantees and the States.

+Performance Measurement: MPOs are

+encouraged to consider ways to incorporate

+performance measures/metrics for system-wide

+operation as well as more localized measures/